 The daily interest rate is calculated as:

-The calculation for daily interest applies if bid/ask spread is below 20% and is capped to maxInterest on each side).
+The calculation for daily interest applies if bid/ask spread is below 20% and is capped to maxInterest on each side.

-If the interest rate is 0.01%, and a user has an open short position of 1,000 contracts of BTC-PERP with mark price of 10,000 that values position at 0.1 BTC, interest accumulated in one second will be
+If the daily interest rate is 0.01%, and a user has an open short position of 1,000 contracts of BTC-PERP with mark price of 10,000 that values the position at 0.10 BTC, the interest accumulated in one second is calculated as:

 Indices and Valuations